 Atlanta is one of the most diverse, innovative, and community-driven cities in the South, but real inclusion only happens when everyone can fully communicate.
-For many Deaf and Hard-of-Hearing Atlantans, American Sign Language (ASL) isn’t a secondary communication tool; it is their primary, natural language.
+For many Deaf and Hard-of-Hearing Atlantans, ASL services Atlanta aren’t a secondary communication tool; they are their primary, natural language.

 Equal access = equal participation.
 That is the foundation of communication equity in Atlanta.